Mothership357/e-Bundle-Court-Bundling-Software/README.md

  Runs locally on machine, within your browser.

- Paginates and provides index in seconds, saving time.
-The index hyperlinks to documents within the Bundle.
+ Merges pdf files and Paginates to provide a Full electronic Bundle in seconds, saving time.

+ Generates an index with appropriate page numbering and hyperlinks to documents within.

  Late Additions can be made with customisable pagination.

- Index page Configurability, to create different bundle index layouts.
+ Index layout customisation page, to create different bundle index layouts.

  [Experimental] Documents can be selectivley scanned to OCR, to leave scanned material.
+ [Experimental] Drag and Drop documents planned.

 ## INSTALLATION NOTES: